awsdocs/aws-site-to-site-vpn-user-guide/doc_source/VPNRoutingTypes.md

 ## Static and dynamic routing<a name="vpn-static-dynamic"></a>

 The type of routing that you select can depend on the make and model of your customer gateway device\.
 If your customer gateway device supports Border Gateway Protocol \(BGP\), specify dynamic routing when you configure your Site\-to\-Site VPN connection\.
 If your customer gateway device does not support BGP, specify static routing\.
-For a list of static and dynamic routing devices that have been tested with Site\-to\-Site VPN, see [Customer gateway devices that we've tested](your-cgw.md#DevicesTested)\.

 If you use a device that supports BGP advertising, you don't specify static routes to the Site\-to\-Site VPN connection because the device uses BGP to advertise its routes to the virtual private gateway\.
 If you use a device that doesn't support BGP advertising, you must select static routing and enter the routes \(IP prefixes\) for your network that should be communicated to the virtual private gateway\.